swooningfish/PHP-Royal-Mail-Track-and-Trace/README.md

 Using cURL and DOM.

-Feel free to use how you wish.
+Feel free to use however you wish.